-Imago was founded by Wilber Sutherland in 1972 and since that time has engaged in advocacy for the arts, addressed social issues, promoted science/religion dialogue, and called for reflection and practical action on a wide range of topics that bear on Canadian cultural life.
+Since its beginning in 1972 Imago has engaged in advocacy for the arts, addressed social issues and promoted science/religion dialogue.
+The founder Wilber Sutherland embodied a vision that called for reflection and action on a wide range of topics relevant to the cultural life of Canada.

-Since the fall of 1997 Imago has turned its attention particularly to the arts and today it continues to carry the vision of promoting and advocating for the arts in Canada.
+In the fall of 1997 Imago turned its attention particularly to the arts and today it continues to carry the vision of promoting and advocating for the arts in Canada.